MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 <!-- ====================================================================== -->
 ## Before you begin

 Make sure that you publish your extension in the Microsoft Edge Add-ons website, or package a `.crx` file and ensure that it installs successfully on your computer.
-If you install the `.crx` file using the `update_URL`, make sure you can go to your extension at that URL.
+If you install the `.crx` file using the `update_url`, make sure you can go to your extension at that URL.

 Also, make sure that you have the following information:

-*  The file path of the `.crx` file, or the `update_URL` of your extension.
+*  The file path of the `.crx` file, or the `update_url` of your extension.

 *  The version of your extension.
 The version information is available in your manifest file, or in Microsoft Edge at `edge://extensions` after you load the packed extension.